 Spring Visit

-- Spring Visit is by invitation only.
-Invitations will be sent following the priority deadline, no later than December 31st.
+• Spring Visit is by invitation only.
+Invitations will be sent following the priority deadline.

-- Graduate School Pre-eminence Award (GSPA) fellowship awardees must attend Spring Visit to remain eligible.
+• HWCOE Dean’s Research Award (HRDA) fellowship awardees must attend Spring Visit to remain eligible.

 Funding

-- The Graduate School Preeminence Award (GSPA) provides new engineering PhD students with four to five years of full funding.
-Funding coverage includes tuition waiver, GatorGradCare Health Insurance and a monthly living stipend ($30,000 annually).
+• The HDRA provides new engineering PhD students with four years of full funding.
+Funding coverage includes tuition waiver, GatorGradCare Health Insurance and a monthly living stipend ($34,000 annually).
 Full details may be found on the Graduate School website.

 Tips

-- The following email example is likely to receive a positive response: “I read your paper on 3D Bioprinting; I found the additive manufacturing process fascinating!
+• The following email example is likely to receive a positive response when contacting faculty: “I read your paper on 3D Bioprinting; I found the additive manufacturing process fascinating!
 I have some experience with additive manufacturing in Dr. Person’s lab at the University of College, do you have some time to meet with me regarding research opportunities in your lab?”

 FAQ